Fairuz: Early life

 Nouhad Haddad was born on 20 November, 1934 or 21 November 1935, in Beirut into a Syriac Orthodox and Maronite Christian family.
-Her father, Wadie, was a Syriac born in Mardin (present-day Turkey) who moved to Lebanon to flee the Sayfo genocide.
+Her father, Wadie, was an Assyrian born in Mardin (present-day Turkey) who moved to Lebanon to flee the Sayfo.
 He worked as a typesetter in a print shop.
 Her mother, Lisa al-Boustani, was born in the village of Dibbiyeh, Mount Lebanon.
-The family later moved to Zuqaq al-Blat, a neighborhood in Beirut, where they lived in a single-room house facing the Greek Orthodox Patriarchate school and shared a kitchen with their neighbors.
+The family later moved to Zuqaq al-Blat, a neighbourhood in Beirut, where they lived in a single-room house facing the Greek Orthodox Patriarchate school and shared a kitchen with their neighbours.

 By the age of ten, Nouhad had become well-known at school for her unusual singing voice.
 She would regularly sing during school shows and on holidays.
 This brought her to the attention of Mohammed Flayfel, a well-known musician and a teacher at the Lebanese Conservatory, who happened to attend one of the school's shows in February 1950.
-Impressed by her voice and performance, he advised her to enroll in the conservatory, which she did.
+Impressed by her voice and performance, he advised her to enrol in the conservatory, which she did.
 At first, Nouhad's conservative father was reluctant to send her to the conservatory.
 At the persuasion of his brother, Nouhad's uncle, he eventually agreed to let her go on the condition that her brother accompany her.